ipdk-io/networking-recipe/README.md

 - Kernel Monitor development takes place on the `main` branch of the `ipdk-io/krnlmon` repository.

+- End-to-end test development takes place in the `ipdk-io/ptf-tests` repository.

 - Superproject development takes place on the `main` branch of the `ipdk-io/networking-recipe` repository.